Paperzlel/Aurora/README.md

-# Project Aurora
+# Aurora

-My own OS, based on the work of nanobyte.
+A custom operating system designed for i386 architectures and based on the work of nanobyte.

 ## Project Vision

-We want to understand how an OS works, and this project is aimed at doing just that - to understand what exactly goes on when we load up our computers.
-Aurora is designed to be easy-to-read and easy-to-understand, at least with some amount of reading on the topic.
+### Overview
+As a naturally curious person, I wanted to find out how operating systems worked.
+Rather than comb my way through the Linux kernel (which whilst a good source, is not for the faint of heart), I wanted to learn the hard way - by creating something of my own.

+Because of this aim, Aurora is designed to be clear in what it's doing - at least to the extent of understanding what the code does (the why part would make the majority of the repository comments, and that is more the task of a YouTube series - see nanobyte's for an idea of what I'm talking about).
+The code may not be fast, but what is sacrifices in that is readability and digestion.

+### Short-term goals
+As of writing, the goal for the project is fairly simple: create a basic shell window, and create a command to display the contents of a text file into the shell window.

+Whilst on paper this seems fairly simple, in practice there is plenty more to do than just this - at time of writing, the bootloader has only just been finished and the kernel is little more than a *"Hello, World!"* in the terminal.
+Many other items, displayed out in the sections below, need to be accomplished before the majority of the aforementioned code can be written.

+### Long-term goals
+I would lie if I said that there was no greater goal than the short-term ones, however many of these are simply aspirational and unlikely to be accomplished in a human lifetime.
+This does not mean they will never happen, just that they are unlikely to be done any time soon.

+- Create a multi-drive bootloader (i.e. booting from disk image/hard drive)
+- Make the project bootable on real-world media
+- Create an Intel/AMD GPU driver
+- Create an NVidia driver (less likely than above, lack of documentation)
+- Create a compiler/C extension for GCC to compile on-disk

 ## To-do list

-- [x] Create a basic printing function for Assembly without using kernel things
-- [x] Create the bootloader that can load the OS from memory
-- [x] Implement printf and other print family functions for our stage2 bootloader
-- [x] Implement a C-based FAT driver to load the kernel
-- [x] Load the kernel into memory
-- [ ] Create basic serial port I/O
-- [ ] Configure keyboard output from the user
-- [ ] Read a file from a floppy disk and print its contents using a command (say `rdfile /test/test.txt`, for instance)
+See [this list](https://www.github.com/Paperzlel/Aurora/blob/main/TODO.md) for a full rundown of what has been done and still needs to be done.
+This is not an exclusive list and may or may not be updated as the project goes on.

 ## Requirements
-There are several different tools one needs.
-The command to install all of them is below:
+The command(s) below will install the majority of the required packages for building.

+**Debian-based:**
 ```
 $ sudo apt install build-essential make bison flex libgmp3-dev libmpc-dev libmpfr-dev texinfo nasm mtools qemu-system-x86 alien
 ```
-Use other `apt` derivatives for other distros.
+(TODO: Update this package list for non-Debian distros; help is appreciated with updating this package list)

+### Installing bochs
 To install `bochs`, go to [here](https://sourceforge.net/projects/bochs/) and grab the latest RPM package (I personally recommend 3.0).
-Then once it's installed, go to its repository and do the following commands:
+Then once it's installed, go to its downloaded folder and type the following commands:
 ```
 sudo alien bochs_3.0-1.x86_64.rpm
 sudo dpkg -i [new_package_name].deb
 ```
 This should install the latest version of `bochs` for you properly.
-This is preferred over the `apt` package as that one is only 2.7 and the VGA BIOS on that version had several issues that meant our bootloader would not work.
-It also meant I had to reinstall my distro, but that's another story.
+We do this as the current `bochs` package on `apt` is version 2.7, which has known issues with its VESA VBE BIOS, and since we use those instructions in the bootloader we require this version of `bochs`.
+Sorry.

 *Please note: This may require you to install a newer version of your distro.
 Please do so if needed.*

 ## Building

+### Toolchain (REQUIRED)
 In order to make an operating system, one must first create the universe.
-This is not always enjoyable to follow as a process, so we've provided a `make` option to do that for you.
+This is not always enjoyable to follow as a process, so we've provided a `make` option to create the universe for you.
 Running `make toolchain` will install and build `binutils` and `gcc` from scratch, under a folder labelled `toolchain`.
+These are custom versions specific to your PC, which are compiled in such a manner so that they contain no default references or depedencies and only use the code that we have strictly written.

-Ideally, this will compile custom versions of these tools to make OS development easier.
-If you experience errors during the process, go into your `Makefile` and change the version numbers for `binutils` and `gcc` until they work (downgrading may be better).
+If you experience errors during the process, go into your `Makefile` and change the version numbers for `binutils` and `gcc` until they work (downgrading may be better for some people, however this may bring up issues down the line).

+### Operating System
 To build the OS itself, run `make` normally.
+This will create 3 binary files: `stage1.bin`, `stage2.bin` and `kernel.bin`, as well as `.map` files for the kernel and stage 2.
+The entire OS itself is stored inside `main_floppy.img`.

 ## Running with qemu

-Run the shell script `./run.sh` to enter qemu.
+Run the shell script `./run.sh` to run the OS with QEMU.

-## Running with bochs

-- Run `./debug.sh`
-- navigate to View - Disassemble (or press Ctrl+D) and type `0x7C00` and press OK on both prompts
-- double click on the first instruction to set a breakpoint.
-The line should turn red.
-- press Continue
-- if everything goes right, you will end up at address `0x7C00`.
-If the code looks different than boot.asm, run the Disassemble command again.

-## Using GDB
+### Using GDB with QEMU

-Using GDB makes our lives vastly easier, as we no longer need to use bochs for everything (which it's only useful for during ASM processes).
-To use GDB does require some hacks, as we currently use bin files over ELF files, and this means we cannot get the debug symbols as-is.
+Using GDB makes our lives vastly easier, as we can step through the code minimally and no longer require `bochs` for debugging our C code.

+However, our current setup has some limitations: due to us using a `.bin` file over an `.elf` one, GDB cannot load the necessary debug symbols to read the stack or any of our variables we have set.
+A long-term plan to fix this for the kernel is in progress.
+The steps below have a limited level of usability, but do allow us to step through the bootloader with less difficulty than before.

 To load GDB for QEMU, do the following steps:
 1. Add `-s -S` before `-fda` on the `run.sh` command.
 This makes QEMU wait for us to connect with GDB.
 2. Run GDB with the command `gdb` and no other arguments